GerritCodeReview/plugins_code-owners/resources/Documentation/metrics.md

   Total number of code owner config reads from cache.
 * `count_code_owner_submit_rule_runs`:
   Total number of code owner submit rule runs.
+* `count_invalid_code_owner_config_files`:
+  Total number of failed requests caused by an invalid / non-parsable code owner config file.
+    * `project`:
+      The name of the project that contains the invalid code owner config file.
+    * `branch`:
+      The name of the branch that contains the invalid code owner config file.
+    * `path`:
+      The path of the invalid code owner config file.

 ---